TheRealBards/terraform-splunk/README.md

 terraform apply
 ```

-Once Terraform has completed the build, it will output the Splunk admin password (also stored locally on the server in `/home/ec2-user/splunk_password`).
+Once Terraform has completed the build, it will output the randomly generated Splunk admin password (also stored locally on the server in `/home/ec2-user/splunk_password`).

 # Feedback